Where? Toronto, Near Donlands and Danforth

 According to the Canadian Counseling and Psychotherapy Association (CCPA) therapists have a “professional responsibility” to “maintain high standards of professional competence and ethical behavior, and recognize the need for continuing education and personal care in order to meet this responsibility” Canadian Counseling and Psychotherapy Association, 2007, p.5

 Join me for a monthly 2 hour self-care workshop series for therapists and helping professionals.
-Each session we will explore a different self-care themed art project.
+Each session we will explore a different self-care themed art project (see below for details).
 We will focus on various art media every month including paints, clay, mixed media, found objects, nature, collage papers and textiles.

 Come explore how art making can be a soothing container for those in the helping professions.
 Having a regular self-care practice can help you keep your creative well filled, ready to face the often challenging and difficult role of helping others.
 Many of us encourage our clients and patients to take care of themselves but often forget to heed the same advice for ourselves regularly.
 Before every airplane flight, adults are instructed in emergencies to take the oxygen for themselves first before offering to others.
 The same principle applies to the work we do in the helping professions.
 If we do not take care of our own mental health and well-being first, then we are less likely to have the energy and emotional capacity to serve our clients.